 Source for performance figures: Financial Express

-Clive Beagles and James Lowen invest in undervalued and underrated companies across large, medium-sized and small companies.
+Clive Beagles and James Lowen invest in undervalued and underrated companies across large, medium-sized and higher-risk small companies.
 This approach is different to many of their peers, which means the fund dovetails well with more traditional equity income funds focused on larger businesses.

 Carl Stick balances the portfolio between high-quality companies delivering sustainable earnings, which he believes will succeed regardless of the health of the wider economy, and those in more economically-sensitive areas of the market.
 The portfolio is concentrated which allows each holding to have a greater impact on total returns, but is a higher risk approach.

 The team has significant experience managing equity income funds.
 Their approach has been consistent throughout and a focus on cash-generative companies with the ability to reliably increase dividends has served them well.